Mortal Kombat (1992 video game)

-Mortal Kombat is an arcade fighting game developed and released by Midway in 1992.
-It is the first entry in the Mortal Kombat series and subsequently was released by Acclaim Entertainment for nearly every home platform of the time.
-The game focuses on several characters of various intentions who enter a martial arts tournament with worldly consequences.
+Mortal Kombat is a 1992 fighting game developed and published by Midway for arcades.
+It is the first main installment in the Mortal Kombat franchise, and was subsequently released by Acclaim Entertainment for nearly every home platform of the time.
+The game presents a martial arts tournament in which ten characters (including a choice of seven player characters) contend with the fate of Earth at stake.
 It introduced many key aspects of the Mortal Kombat series, including the unique five-button control scheme and gory finishing moves called Fatalities.

-Mortal Kombat is considered one of the greatest video games of all time by critics and audiences in 21st century and became a best-selling game and remains one of the most popular fighting games in the genre's history, spawning numerous sequels and spin-offs over the following years and decades, beginning with Mortal Kombat II in 1993, which is also considered one of the greatest video games of all time.
-Both games were the subject of a successful film adaptation in 1995.
-However, it also sparked much controversy for its depiction of extreme violence and gore using realistic digitized graphics, and, along with the home release of Night Trap, prompted the formation of the Entertainment Software Rating Board (ESRB), a U.S. government-backed organization that set descriptor ratings for video games.
+Mortal Kombat is considered by critics to be one of the greatest video games ever made.
+It spawned numerous sequels and spin-offs, beginning with Mortal Kombat II in 1993.
+Both games were the subject of a film adaptation in 1995.
+However, it also sparked much controversy for its depiction of extreme violence and gore using realistic digitized graphics and, along with the home releases of Night Trap and Lethal Enforcers, prompted the formation of the Entertainment Software Rating Board (ESRB), a U.S. government-backed organization that set descriptor ratings for video games.

 Gameplay

-Mortal Kombat is a fighting game in which players battle opponents in one-on-one matches.
-The fighter that completely drains the opponent's health bar first wins the round, and the first to win two rounds wins the match.
-Each round is timed; if both fighters still have health remaining when time runs out, the one with more health wins the round.
+Mortal Kombat is a fighting game in which players battle opponents in 1v1 matches.
+The fighter that drains the opponent's health bar first wins the round, and the first to win two rounds wins the match.
+Each round is timed; if both fighters have health remaining when time runs out, the one with more health wins.
 Two players can start a game together, or a second player can join in during a single player's game to fight against them.
 If a game was in progress at the time, the winner continues it alone; if not, the winner begins a new game.

-Mortal Kombat uses an eight-directional joystick and five buttons, including two punch and two kick buttons, each further differentiated between high and low.
+Mortal Kombat uses an 8-directional joystick and 5 buttons, including 2 punch and 2 kick buttons, each further differentiated between high and low.
 Attacks can vary depending on the player's distance from the opponent.
-All player characters have a shared set of attacks performed by holding the joystick in various directions, such as a leg sweep and an uppercut; the latter attack knocks the enemy high into the air and causes a large amount of damage.
+All player characters have a shared set of attacks performed by holding the joystick in various directions, such as a leg sweep and an uppercut.
+The latter attack knocks the enemy high into the air and causes much damage.
 Most special moves were performed by tapping the joystick, sometimes ending with a button press.
 Unlike previous one-on-one fighting games, few moves require circular joystick movement.
 The game's blocking system also distinguished itself from other fighting games, as characters take a small amount of damage from regular moves while blocking.
-However, the dedicated block button allows users to defend against attacks without retreating and blocking characters lose very little ground when struck, thus making counterattacks much easier after a successful block.
+However, the dedicated block button allows users to defend against attacks without retreating.
+Blocking characters lose very little ground when struck, thus making counterattacks much easier after a successful block.